The best time to do this survey is from May to November.

 Look for clues in the water

 Please respect our environment.
-Ponds and lakes are home to many important creatures.
+Ponds and lakes are home to important creatures.

-A good biosecurity routine is also essential to reduce the risk of spreading invasive species.
+A good biosecurity routine is essential to reduce the risk of spreading invasive species.

 How to take part